-Pre-service teachers will earn a single grade between 0.0 and 3.0 for each the final CPAST and the final Special Education Addendum.
-A student's final grade for the internship will be based an average of the two rubric scores.
-To receive a grade of satisfactory for the course, a student must earn a 1.78.
+Pre-service teachers will earn a single grade between 0.0 and 3.0 for each of the following areas: seminar participation, discussion posts, the context for learning project, IEP related assignments, lesson planning, the unit plan final CPAST, final Special Education Addendum.
+A student's final grade for the internship will be an average of the first 4 components weighted equally and the last two components weighted as twice as heavily.
+The grade for each of those areas will be made up of the following components: